MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/extsfns/nf-extsfns-idebugfailureanalysis2-addulong.md

-Each tag is associated with one of the data types in the <a href="..\extsfns\ne-extsfns-_fa_entry_type.md">FA_ENTRY_TYPE</a> enumeration.
-To determine the data type associated with a tag, call the <a href="https://msdn.microsoft.com/library/windows/hardware/jj991813">GetType</a> method of the <a href="..\extsfns\nn-extsfns-idebugfaentrytags.md">IDebugFAEntryTags</a> interface.
+Each tag is associated with one of the data types in the <a href="https://msdn.microsoft.com/library/windows/hardware/jj991809">FA_ENTRY_TYPE</a> enumeration.
+To determine the data type associated with a tag, call the <a href="https://msdn.microsoft.com/library/windows/hardware/jj991813">GetType</a> method of the <a href="https://msdn.microsoft.com/library/windows/hardware/jj983404">IDebugFAEntryTags</a> interface.

-To get a pointer to an <a href="..\extsfns\nn-extsfns-idebugfaentrytags.md">IDebugFAEntryTags</a> interface, call the <a href="https://msdn.microsoft.com/library/windows/hardware/jj983414">GetDebugFATagControl</a> method of the <a href="..\extsfns\nn-extsfns-idebugfailureanalysis2.md">IDebugFailureAnalysis2</a> interface.
+To get a pointer to an <a href="https://msdn.microsoft.com/library/windows/hardware/jj983404">IDebugFAEntryTags</a> interface, call the <a href="https://msdn.microsoft.com/library/windows/hardware/jj983414">GetDebugFATagControl</a> method of the <a href="https://msdn.microsoft.com/library/windows/hardware/jj983405">IDebugFailureAnalysis2</a> interface.

 ## -see-also

-<a href="https://msdn.microsoft.com/7648F789-85D5-4247-90DD-2EAA43543483">Writing an Analysis Extension Plug-in to Extend !analyze</a>